jfesq/iac-chatgpt-experimentation/azure-networks/basic-network.md

 ### Result:

+- We can update the resource version string to "Microsoft.Network/virtualNetworks@2023-02-01"
+- This is a very simple network, with no security considerations.
-The bicep file was successfully deployed without modification using this command:
+- The bicep file was successfully deployed using this command:

     az deployment group create --resource-group Network-Learning-RG --template-file azure-networks/basic-network.bicep --parameters vnetName=vnettest